Vietnam.vn - Nền tảng quảng bá Việt Nam

 CEO TikTok gặp riêng ông Trump, tìm cách ngăn lệnh cấm ở Mỹ- Ảnh 1.

-TikTok headquarters in California, USA
+TikTok's headquarters are located in California, USA.

 TikTok did not immediately respond to a request for comment regarding the meeting between Mr. Trump and Mr. Chau.